The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 Write down the ingredients you use to create your skin care products:

-Many individuals that support small handmade businesses also like to shop local when they can.
+Many individuals who support small handmade businesses also like to shop local when they can.
 Adding a few mentions of your city and state is incredibly beneficial.

 Don’t forget to include any common spellings or location ‘nicknames’: